Robert Martin (aviator): After the war

 In 1945, Martin returned to the U.S. after Victory in Europe Day.
 He looked for electrical engineering jobs but had a difficult time finding any; at the time, people weren't hiring black engineers.
 Martin held a variety of jobs including driving a taxi and working in factories.
 He was hired as a draftsman by the Chicago Park District, and went on to work as an electrical engineer for the city of Chicago.
 Martin retired after 37 years.

 Martin was married for 68 years to the former Odette Ewell and settled in Olympia Fields, Illinois.
 They had four children, Gabrielle, Noelle, Dominique and Robert Martin Jr. and two grandchildren.
 Martin died of pneumonia on 26 July 2018, at the age of 99.

 On 21 July 2020, the Dubuque Regional Airport Commission voted unanimously to name the only terminal after Captain Robert L. Martin.
 A fundraising campaign was underway to build a memorial monument and provide education on site about Captain Robert Martin and Tuskegee Airmen.
 Ribbon cutting unveiling of the Captain Robert L. Martin occurred on Tuesday, July 19, 2022.

+In 2024, a biography that Martin was working on with author Karen Patterson prior to his death was published.
+It is titled Red Tail: A Tuskegee Airman’s Rendezvous with Destiny.